cfpark00/C.-Elegans-Neuron-Tracking/README.md

 ### Worm Straightening: straighten.ipynb
 This notebook explains how to put all the peaks in a certain posture, described by a potential well.

+### Choosing Goodframes: Filter-Frames.ipynb
+This notebook chooses only the good frames from the straightening.

 ## Segmentation
 This part partially implements (without centerline detection and error correction):